Goebbels Diaries: In English translation

-David Irving Controversy
+David Irving controversy

-In 1992, historian and Holocaust denier David Irving was tipped off that in May, 1945, Soviet soldiers had found 200 partially burned volumes and carted away copies of the diaries on glass microfiche where they were stored under lock and key at the Central State Archives in Moscow.
-Because the new archival material showed passages in Goebbel's handwriting that had only previously appeared in print, it was possible to authenticate previous editions.
+In 1992, author and Holocaust denier David Irving was tipped off that in May, 1945, Soviet soldiers had found 200 partially burned volumes and carted away copies of the diaries on glass microfiche where they were stored under lock and key at the Central State Archives in Moscow.
+Because the new archival material showed passages in Goebbels's handwriting that had only previously appeared in print, it was possible to authenticate previous editions.
 The Sunday Times of London paid Irving $125,000 to authenticate and translate the newly-discovered material.
 This created a minor scandal with protests outside Irving's London home.
 Irving's archival research became the basis for his work, "Goebbels: Mastermind of the Third Reich" which was contracted by St. Martin's Press to be published in 1996.
-Due to political pressure, St. Martin's broke the contract - an action that was criticized by public intellectual Christopher Hitchens.
+Due to political pressure, St. Martin's broke the contract - an action that was criticized by the writer Christopher Hitchens.

-Ironically, Irving's research into Goebbel's diaries provided some of the best evidence for the Holocaust.
-The diaries reveal Goebbels was copied on the Wannsee Conference protocol, a January 1942 conference of Nazi leaders held to decide the final solution.
-Holocaust deniers claim the protocol is a fabrication.
-The diary entry of March 27 1942 states, “Beginning with Lublin,” he states, “the Jews are now being deported eastward from the General Government [occupied Poland].
-The procedure is pretty barbaric and one that beggars description, and there’s not much left of the Jews.
-Broadly speaking one can probably say that 60 percent of them will have to be liquidated, while only 40 percent can be put to work.
-The Moscow plate is identical to that held by the Hoover Institution, meaning there is no way the text could have been faked.